arbor-sim/arbor/doc/labels.rst

 .. label:: (root)

-    The location of the root sample.
+    The location of the root.

     Equivalent to ``(location 0 0)``.